 We're not known as one of the loudest stadiums in the US for nothing.
 Join the Timbers Army!

 The Portland Trail Blazers

-Root for Rip City!
-The Blazers begin another season this month.
+Time to root for Rip City!
+The Blazers begin another season this fall.

-Oregon's only craft saké maker offers daily guided tours and tastings.
+Oregonís only craft sakÈ maker offers daily guided tours and tastings.

-The "largest light show in the Northwest” can be toured in the comfort of your car.
+The "largest light show in the Northwestî can be toured in the comfort of your car.
 Open Christmas Eve, too.

 Wooden Shoe Tulip Fest

-When the flowers are in bloom (mid-March through early May), pick tulips on this massive farm at the base of Mt.
+When the flowers are in bloom (late March through early May), pick tulips on this massive farm at the base of Mt.
 Hood.